xblku/my-deploy-scripts/snippets/container-image.md

 # container image

-Captured 2025-07-28.
+Captured 2025-08-06.

-Context: the rollback path had never been exercised.
+Context: build cache was never hit because the lockfile was copied after the sources.